 - 5. If there is excessive motor current draw that can cause motor overheating, the overcurrent sensor (OCS) in the control panel will protect the lift motor by cutting off the power to the control circuit.
 This will happen when the VRC is loaded beyond its rated capacity.
 See Section 15 for more information. - 6.
-If the either of the lift chains break or becomes slack, the slack chain sensor limit switch will activate to shut off power to the motor and apply the brake.
-The carriage will stop.
-The VRC will not operate until the lift chain is repaired and the slack chain sensor readjusted.
-See Figure 9-5. - 7.
 The chain tensioner limit switch is typically mounted at the bottom of the lift column.
-If both lift chains becomes slack or are broken, the chain tensioner limit switch will activate to shut off power to the motor and apply the brake.
+If a lift chain becomes slack or are broken, the chain tensioner limit switch will activate to shut off power to the motor and apply the brake.
 The wheel block safety cam will rotate and set on the column.
 The carriage will stop.
 The VRC will not operate until the lift chain is repaired and the chain tensioner readjusted.
 See Figure 9-5.

-Lift Chain Tensioner and Slack Chain Sensor Figure 9-5
+Lift Chain Tensioner Figure 9-5